Teachers are public figures. We might not be on the covers of magazines, but our private lives are definitely topics of discussion in the media.

 All text based interactions are subject to the interpretation of the reader.
 In person discussions are best.
 Remember even “private” conversations, text messages, video chats can be recorded, screen captured.

 Social media is a great collaborative tool when used appropriately.
 I have expanded my Professional Learning Network (PLN) and connected with many great educators around the globe.
+I current co-moderate a Facebook group for Grades 6 – 12 English Language Arts Teachers to share ideas, lessons and classroom management advice.
+You can find it here.

 Want more advice check out this website.